dankelley/dankelley.github.io/_posts/2014-06-08-slumping-model.md

 year: 2014
 month: 6
 day: 08
-summary: A test of using C++ to speed up R
+summary: A simple model of sedimentation with slumping.
-description: Using which(...)[1] seems wasteful because work is done even after the desired result is found.
-A C++ approach is demonstrated here, and tested for speed.
+description: A simple model of sedimentation with slumping.
 ---

 # Introduction